Megaloptera have biting mouthparts and Planipennia have sucking mouthparts.

 Because the eggs are hanging in the air at the end of a very thin stalk they escape the notice of predatory insects such as ants.

 Some Chrysopdae larvae have a rather grisly way of camouflaging themselves from predators.
 They cover their bodies with the dried out husks of the aphids and other insects that they have sucked dry.
-This can be seen in the two photographs left and right where the larva has decorated itself with the husks of the aphids that it had feasted on earlier.
+This can be seen in the two photographs below where the larva has decorated itself with the husks of the aphids that it had feasted on earlier.

-The drawing above right shows the formidable jaws of the larva, and in the photograph on the left these jaws can just be made out.
+The drawing on the right shows the formidable jaws of the larva, and in the photograph below left these jaws can just be made out.

 The larvae pupate in silken cocoons.